 Justwealth is a robo-advisor product founded in 2015 by Andrew Kirkland and James Gauthier.
 The co-founders set out to create an online portfolio manager that offers Canadian investors a more justly priced service.

-A member of the Portfolio Management Association of Canada (PMAC), Justwealth sees itself as the “… most comprehensive online portfolio management platform, committed to providing honest, smart, and cost-effective wealth management.” to its customers.
+A Portfolio Management Association of Canada (PMAC) member, Justwealth describes itself as the “… most comprehensive online portfolio management platform, committed to providing honest, smart, and cost-effective wealth management.” to its customers.

 Features & Benefits of Justwealth